surendiran04/E-learningPlatform/README.md

 ## Database Design
 - **Normalization:** Ensured data integrity and reduced redundancy by normalizing tables.
-- **Integrity Constraints:** Implemented constraints to maintain data accuracy and reliability.
+- **Integrity Constraints:** Implemented constraints to maintain data accuracy and reliability.<br/>
-Cursors, Triggers, Procedures: Utilized these for:
+Cursors, Triggers, Procedures: Utilized these for: <br/>
-  1.Counting the number of students per course 2.Calculating attendance
+  1.Counting the number of students per course <br/>
+  2.Calculating attendance <br/>
-  3.Summing up the total fees paid by students across courses
+  3.Summing up the total fees paid by students across courses <br/>

 This project was developed by me and my friend.
 Together, we designed the system architecture, implemented the database design, and developed the frontend and backend.